-Wallrocks collection of 18th and 19th century antique chests of drawers, commodes and Wellington Chests is one of the most popular and versatile categories of furniture we have available.
+Wallrocks collection of 18th and 19th century antique commodes, chests of drawers and Wellington chests is one of the most popular and versatile categories of furniture we have available.
 With subtle differences, these pieces have evolved over many decades, but remain a highly sought after and essential addition to any beautiful home.
-Sourced overseas in original condition, our pieces are restored for specific client requirements and come complete with a Certificate of Authenticity.
+Sourced overseas in original condition, our antique chests & commodes are restored for specific client requirements and come complete with a Certificate of Authenticity.
 We are also proud to offer a personal delivery service to our clients on the east coast.

-Wellington chests are the taller and more compact version of the chest of drawers, first seen in the 1820’s, they were designed for travellers, often having a locking mechanism preventing the drawers from sliding out during rough handling.
+Wellington chests are the taller and more compact version of the antique commode, first seen in the 1820’s, they were designed for travellers, often having a locking mechanism preventing the drawers from sliding out during rough handling.
 Some would have a hidden secretaire behind two false drawers, others would be a full bank of drawers.
 Wellington chests are particularly suited to more compact living areas, where space is at a premium.

-To see our available pieces, please browse our furniture collection, or contact us should you have a specific enquiry we can assist you with.
+To see our available antique chests & commodes, including Wellington chests, please browse our furniture collection, or contact us should you have a specific enquiry we can assist you with.